Epiphany in Greece – Theophania – Ton Foton – 6 January

 Epiphany is one of the most meaningful celebrations for The Greek Orthodox Church, being third only in rank, behind Easter and Pentecost.

-6th of January is also known as “Three Kings Day”, in the Western Church a celebration of “The Three Magi” visiting baby Jesus.
+6th of January is known as “Three Kings Day” in the Western Church a celebration of “The Three Magi” visiting baby Jesus.

-In The Greek Orthodox Church, Epiphany, or, “Ton Foton” (The shining forth), is celebrated as the announcement of Jesus Christ as The Messiah and as second person of The Trinity at his baptism, by John the Baptist in the River Jordan.
+In The Greek Orthodox Church, Epiphany, known as “Ton Foton” (The shining forth), is a celebration of the announcement of Jesus Christ as The Messiah and as second person of The Holy Trinity at his baptism, by John the Baptist, in the River Jordan.

 Greek Epiphany Traditions